-Article by Jessyca Hutchens in Berlin // Studio photos by Chloé Richard, October 3, 2011
+by Jessyca Hutchens, studio photos by Chloé Richard // Oct.
+3, 2011

 In the backyard of a Kreuzberg apartment block, Mira O’Brien’s studio-room is perched atop an exterior staircase.
 Large windows overlook a cheerful courtyard filled with the sounds of the neighbouring kita, letting in the sunlight and providing the prefect scenario for an artist who deals in reflections and refractions.
 Inside the studio, alongside large watercolours on paper, a number of precarious shards of glass lean against the walls.